Crosswize

-Crosswize is a shoot 'em up released by Firebird in 1988 for the ZX Spectrum home computer.
-It was the sequel to Sidewize.
+Crosswize is a shoot 'em up released by Firebird in 1988 for the ZX Spectrum home computer and is the sequel to Sidewize.

 Plot

 The planet Luna is under attack by Mutants and must be defended.

 Overview

-The game is very similar to its predecessor, with a lone warrior battling waves of alien enemies.
+The game is similar to its predecessor, with a lone warrior battling waves of alien enemies.
 A notable difference is the ability to fire in both directions, as in Side Arms.
 Again, power-ups may be collected for improved weapons and firepower.

 Development

 Crosswize was published by Firebird Software.
 A sequel to Sidewize, it was programmed by Steve Wetherill and Colin Grunes, who designed the previous game.